-Common approaches to challenging government contracting agencies’ technical evaluation criteria can range from an unreasonable, unequal, and inadequately documented technical evaluation to source selection teams applying more lenient standards to other proposals.
+Common approaches to challenging government contract evaluation criteria can range from an unreasonable, unequal, and inadequately documented technical evaluation of contractor proposal to source selection teams applying more lenient standards to other proposals.

-Using improper technical evaluation criteria can also occur due to the Agency’s failure to evaluate the technical proposal by the RFP’s technical proposal evaluation criteria; factual and mathematical errors in the interpretation of the proposals; or conducting improper discussions.
+Using improper technical contract evaluation criteria can also occur due to the Agency’s failure to evaluate the technical proposal by the RFP’s technical proposal evaluation criteria and FAR Part 15; factual and mathematical errors in the interpretation of the proposals; or conducting improper discussions.

-When conducting evaluations of contractor proposals the agency should do so in accordance with the RFP’s technical evaluation directions, show meaningful evaluation of proposals and document its analysis of weaknesses and risks in several areas.
+When conducting evaluations of contractor proposals the agency should do so in accordance with the RFP’s technical evaluation directions and source selection criteria, show meaningful evaluation of proposals and document its analysis of weaknesses and risks in several areas.

 This typically means first comparing the proposal with the Solicitation’s criteria and at the trade-off point if there are risks in the various proposals.

-What Technical Evaluation Criteria Should a Contractor Proposal Include?
+What Should a Technical Evaluation of Contractor Proposal Include?

 The key to submitting sound technical proposals is to gain more strengths than weakness.
 In addition, if you are fortunate enough to get a significant amount of strengths in your proposal, you may be able to get the award based upon a higher price.

-- The Agency can justify awarding to a higher priced contractor proposal if using its technical evaluation criteria shows that your proposal is stronger than your competition.
+- Under FAR Part 15, the Agency can justify awarding to a higher priced technical evaluation of contractor proposal if using its technical government contract evaluation criteria shows that your proposal is stronger than your competition.

 - Innovative solutions that can solve the government’s problem.